Lokesh-Analytics/Lokesh-Analytics.github.io/_portfolio/portfolio-7.md

 **Problem Statement:**
 Ride-hailing services, like Uber and Ola, leverage online platforms to link passengers with local drivers using personal vehicles, often offering a more affordable and convenient alternative to traditional taxis.
 Enhancing the efficiency of these services' taxi dispatch systems hinges on predicting the duration a driver's taxi will be occupied.
-Accurate forecasts of ride completion times enable dispatchers to optimally assign drivers to pickup requests.
+Accurate forecasts of ride completion times enable dispatchers to optimally assign drivers to pickup requests.1111

 **Learning Objective:**
 <ul>